ral-facilities/inventory-management-system-api/README.md

 #### Setting the spares definition

-The spares definition is a list of system types that define what systems contain spares.
+The spares definition is a list of system types that define which systems contain spares.
 E.g. If you have system type of `Storage`, and define the spares definition as `Storage`.
 Then a spare of a given catalogue item will be defined as any item that is within a system of with a type of `Storage`.

 When first setup, IMS does not have a spares definition assigned and so will not attempt to calculate the number of spares you have for each catalogue item.
 To configure the spares definition and enable this functionality use